 Kobe Bryant.
 The last of his kind.

-After retiring, Kobe went on a tour of his largest fanbases.
+Upon retiring, Kobe went on a world tour of his largest fanbases.

 On his 1st stop—and country of his biggest online following—

 we gave him a tribute befitting the one and only #24.

 WATCH THE FILM ︎

 Inspired by the biggest tribute an athlete can receive.

 The greatest honor athletes receive upon retirement is their team

 lifting their number to the rafters, never to be worn again.

 We wondered: what if a whole country—incidentally the world’s